 - 2 tbsp vanilla sugar

-Cut the butter in small cubes, add them to a bowl together with the icing sugar and beat them with an electric hand mixer until you get a smooth paste.
+Add the soft butter and icing sugar to a bowl and beat them with an electric hand mixer until you get a smooth paste.

-Add the egg yolks, and beat for a further 30 seconds until the egg yolks are fully incorporated.
+Add the egg yolk, and beat for a further 30 seconds until the egg yolk is fully incorporated.

-Using a large nozzle piping bag, pipe some dough on the baking tray, then gently press with your thumb in the middle of the cookie.
+Use about a tablespoon of dough to shape balls , then gently press with your thumb in the middle of the ball.
 Repeat until all the dough is finished.

-Fill with quince jam, then bake in the oven for 20-25 minutes, depending on your oven.
+Fill with jam, then bake in the oven for 12-15 minutes until the edges are lightly browned.